WeAreSnook/developer-manual/heroku.md

 ## Heroku pipelines

-Heroku features the concept of [pipelines](https://devcenter.heroku.com/articles/pipelines).
+Heroku uses the concept of [pipelines](https://devcenter.heroku.com/articles/pipelines) to organise deployments.

 > A pipeline is a group of Heroku apps that share the same codebase.
 Each app in a pipeline represents one of the following stages in a continuous delivery workflow.

-All projects should minimally have the following environments configured:
+All Snook projects should minimally have the following environments configured:

 - Review apps
 - Staging